 Below are links to some of the prosecutor's offices in South Carolina.
 All of its counties are organized into 16 judicial circuits, each of which has a Circuit Solicitor's office and there is also a separate prosecutor's office for the city of Charleston.
 To suggest a resource for this page, please e-mail us.

-Before you reach out to the district attorney's office, be sure to discuss your case with an experienced criminal defense lawyer who can give you an honest assessment of the evidence as well as strategies going forward.
-There are qualified defense attorneys in your area who would be happy to provide you with a free initial case review.
-Get in touch with one today.
+As you can see, the district attorney is the prosecuting officer of a criminal case, and DA has some discretion in whether to bring charges against someone.
+However, before you reach out to the district attorney's office, it's important to discuss your case with an experienced criminal defense lawyer who can give you an honest assessment of the evidence as well as strategies going forward.